CarringtonAllison/CarringtonAllison/README.md

 ### Hi, I'm Carrington (Rain) 👋

-I'm a software engineer working at [Acquia](https://acquia.com).
-I love all things frontend whether building stunning UI components or improving accessibility and user experience.
-Developer experience is another huge passion of mine as I like to empower myself and other engineers to build excellent solutions with less friction.
-TypeScript, React, CSS, and Java are where you'll find me the happiest, and a little Python sprinkled here and there doesn't hurt.
+I'm a software engineer at [Acquia](https://acquia.com) with a passion for front-end development whether it's building stunning UI components or improving accessibility and user experience.
+Developer experience is another key interest of mine, as I strive to empower myself and other engineers to build excellent solutions with less friction.
+TypeScript, React, CSS, and Java are where you'll find me the happiest, and a little Python thrown in for good measure.

 Outside of work, I'm an Arizona native who loves city life almost as much as I like snow in the winter.
-My free time consists of spending quality time with my wife and dog "Beanz".
-I love video games and anything sports-related!
-I tend to travel as often as I can with the hope of seeing as much of the world as possible.
+In my free time, I spend quality moments with my wife and dog, "Beanz."
+I’m a fan of video games and anything sports-related.
+I also make it a point to travel as often as I can, hoping to see as much of the world as possible.
 My recent adventures have taken me to Tokyo, Japan; Maui, Hawaii; and Sinaloa, Mexico.
 Europe is next!

 ## 🔭 Recent projects